odahu/odahu-docs/source/ref_deployments.rst

 Swagger UI
 ----------

-ModelDeployments are available on the Swagger UI at http://api-service/swagger/index.html URL.
+ModelDeployments are available in the Swagger UI at http://api-service/swagger/index.html URL.

 Odahu-flow CLI
 --------------